 Theory of Action

-In the second strand of my work, I partner with educational agencies to conduct evaluations of their policies and programs.
+For many of my research studies, I also partner with educational agencies to conduct evaluations of their policies and programs.
 I view this work as critical and complementary to my research interests described above, which are less focused on the immediate educational outcomes of concern to most states and districts.
 Changing attitudes and behaviors is difficult work that takes time.
 As such, I believe it is imperative to support agencies' current efforts towards improving the opportunities of their most marginalized students.